Film and TV drama

 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
 However, it can be challenging to find jobs as an apprentice within production companies.
 It might be worth looking for a job as an apprentice in an industry that uses similar skills such as events.
 You can then transfer into film and TV drama at a later point and develop your contacts.
-Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
+Check out What’s an apprenticeship? to learn more about apprenticeships and Find an apprenticeship to learn how to find one in your region, or approach companies directly.
 Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in film and television.

 Volunteer: